Aquinate22/Phase-3-Project-SyriaTel-Customer-Churn/README.md

 # Data cleaning and analysis

 The data had no missing values.
 A univarate,bivariate and multivariate analysis was done.
 Several models were used, logistic regression, random forest and decision tree.
+Random forest was picked for its high accuracy.
+Its features were international plan and total charges.

 ![historam](https://github.com/Aquinate22/Phase-3-Project-SyriaTel-Customer-Churn/blob/main/fl/hist.png)